 This site is a chronicle of my journey to create a world around myself in which I’d actually like to live- regardless of how the “real world” around me operates.
 An ideal world, for me, would consist of days spent using the gifts God has given me to support my community, building relationships, working hard, being creative and productive, growing food, raising animals and trading or bartering with others in my community for the goods and services I can't produce myself.
 Ghandi said it best: "Be the change you want to see in the world."
-My dream is to live in a world that operates not only on paper money but on people, time and reclaiming a set of quickly disappearing life skills.
+My dream is to live in a world that operates not simply on paper money but on people, time and reclaiming a set of quickly disappearing life skills.

-Upon graduating from university with a Bachelor’s Degree in Business and Mandarin Chinese, I wasn't 100% sure what was next.
+Upon graduating from university with a Bachelor’s Degree in Business and Mandarin Chinese in 2009, I wasn't 100% sure what was next.
 I had always wanted my grandpa to teach me to work on cars, but since he had recently passed away, I decided to take on a project in his honor: restoring a 1965 Mustang.
-A lot of friends helped with the restore and patiently taught me a lot about cars and life and the car created a community around me which I totally loved.
+A lot of friends helped with the restore job and patiently taught me a lot about cars and life and the car created a community around me which I totally loved.
 There were many victories and many failures in this project, but it never exploded while I was driving and that was good enough for me.